my-language-skills/simple-metadata/README.md

 ## Description

-This repository contains tiny extensions for [!All In One Metadata](https://github.com/my-language-skills/all-in-one-metadata) plugin - structured data creation tool.
+This repository contains tiny extensions for [All In One Metadata](https://github.com/my-language-skills/all-in-one-metadata) plugin - structured data creation tool.
 Each folder contains separate plugin, created for different type of content

 ## Installation